-Hors Texte is a term used in printing and bookbinding to refer to matter that is not part of the main text of a book.
-This can include illustrations, maps, plates, or anything else that is printed separately from the text.
+The term Hors Texte is used in the printing and bookbinding industry to describe content that does not form part of the main text within a book.
+This content can consist of maps, plates, illustrations, or any other material printed separately from the actual body of text.

-Hors Texte is a printing term that refers to material in a book that is not part of the main text.
-This can include illustrations, maps, diagrams, and other visual elements.
-It is important to note that the term Hors Texte is not synonymous with “appendix.”
-While an appendix contains non-essential information that supplements the main text, Hors Texte generally refers to elements that are essential to the understanding of the text.
+Hors texte (French: “outside the text”) is a printing term for material inserted in a book but not part of the main text.
+It may include illustrations, maps, diagrams, or other visual material.
+Note that Hors Texte is not synonymous with appendix.
+An appendix contains extra material that supplements the main text.
+Meanwhile, Hors Texte usually refers to something essential to understanding it.

-The purpose of Hors Texte is to provide readers with visual aids that can help them better understand the concepts discussed in the text.
-In many cases, Hors Texte elements are used to replace lengthy descriptions that would otherwise interrupt the flow of the text.
-For example, rather than describing the layout of a city in great detail, a map could be included as Hors Texte.
+The purpose of Hors Texte is to provide readers with visual aids that help them understand ideas in the text more easily.
+Often, these are used instead of lengthy descriptions that would interrupt the reading flow.
+For example, rather than giving a blow-by-blow description of how a city’s streets are laid out, you could include a map such as Hors Texte.

 Although most associated with books, Hors Texte can be found elsewhere on newspaper websites.
 Generally, if visual elements are deployed alongside words to enhance understanding, they count as Hors Texte.